 Notice of Nondiscrimination

-The [Name] Public School District does not discriminate on the basis of sex, disability, race (including skin color, hair texture and protective hairstyles), color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status in its programs and activities and provides equal access to designated youth groups.
+Plattsmouth Community Schools does not discriminate on the basis of sex, disability, race (including skin color, hair texture and protective hairstyles), color, religion, military or veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status in its programs and activities and provides equal access to designated youth groups.
 The following persons have been designated to handle inquiries regarding the non-discrimination policies:

-Students: [Name of Director], Director of Student Services [or other title], [Street Address], [City], NE [Zip Code] (___) ___-____ ([Email Address]).
+Students: Dr. Richard E Hasty, Superintendent, 1912 Old Hwy.
+34 Plattsmouth, NE 68048 (402) 296-3361 rhasty@pcsd.org

-Employees and Others: [Name of Director], Human Resources Director [or other title], [Street Address], [City], NE [Zip Code] (___) ___-____ ([Email Address]).
+Employees and Others: Dr. Richard E Hasty, Superintendent, 1912 Old Hwy.
+34 Plattsmouth, NE 68048, (402) 296-3361 rhasty@pcsd.org

 Complaints or concerns involving discrimination or needs for accommodation or access should be addressed to the appropriate Coordinator.
 For further information about anti-discrimination laws and regulations, or to file a complaint of discrimination with the OCR at One Petticoat Lane, 1010 Walnut Street, 3rd Floor, Suite 320, Kansas City, Missouri 64106, (816) 268-0550 (voice), Fax (816) 268-0599, (800) 877-8339 (telecommunications device for the deaf), or ocr.kansascity@ed.gov.